FrancisLawlor/RandomWordFileGenerator_C/README.md

 f - specify name of file to write sequence of random words to

 n - specify number of words to write

+l - specify length for each new random word